biostat-duan-lab/UNSemblePRS/README.md

   Complete list of PGS IDs evaluated for each phenotype.

 - `AoU_PGSID_to_remove.csv`
-  List of PGS IDs excluded from analysis due to potential data leakage, because the corresponding models were trained using All of Us genetic and phenotypic data.
+  List of PGS IDs excluded from analysis because the corresponding models were trained using All of Us genetic and phenotypic data, which could introduce potential data leakage.

 ---

 ## Recommended External Tool

-We highly recommend users explore:
+We highly recommend that users explore `pgsc_calc`:

-### `pgsc_calc`

 https://github.com/PGScatalog/pgsc_calc